Skip to content

 Associate

-Dane’s practice focuses on environmental and land use litigation, environmental review of development projects, and regulatory compliance counseling.
-His experience includes environmental review and permitting of development projects under the National Environmental Policy Act and the New York State Environmental Quality Review Act; negotiation and resolution of environmental enforcement matters before state and local agencies, including under the New York Brownfield Cleanup Program; advising clients on waterfront development projects; and representing clients in litigation concerning local zoning and land use issues.
-Dane has also represented clients in federal litigation concerning the emerging contaminant 1,4-Dioxane.
+Dane’s practice focuses on environmental review of complex development projects, regulatory compliance counseling, renewable energy development, and environmental litigation.
+His experience includes environmental review and permitting of development projects under the National Environmental Policy Act (NEPA) and the New York State Environmental Quality Review Act (SEQRA); negotiation and resolution of environmental enforcement and compliance matters before state and local agencies, including under the New York State Brownfield Cleanup Program; advising clients on waterfront development projects; and representing clients in litigation under NEPA, SEQRA, and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), including litigation concerning emerging contaminants like 1,4-Dioxane.
+Dane’s renewable energy practice is primarily focused on offshore wind, including representing Equinor Wind US in the permitting and development of its Empire Wind and Beacon Wind 1 projects.

 Prior to joining the firm in 2019, Dane clerked on the United States District Court for the Southern District of New York and on the United States Court of Appeals for the Fourth Circuit.